Are Toledo Independent Contractors Covered Under Workers’ Compensation?

 But what about workers who have been misclassified as an independent contractor and are injured on the job?
 If a judge finds that a worker who has been involved in an at-work accident has been misclassified as an independent contractor, the worker may be entitled to receive full workers’ compensation benefits, including medical treatments, lost wages, and disability benefits.

-How an Attorney from Schaffer & Associates Can Help a Misclassified Worker
+How a Toledo Attorney from Schaffer & Associates Can Help a Misclassified Worker

 At Schaffer & Associates, we will work hard to protect your future.
 We understand what a difficult situation you are currently in and will be the advocate in your corner that you need and deserve.
 Our attorneys have over 50 years of combined experience working with workers’ compensation, Social Security, and personal injury claims.
 Because of this, Schaffer & Associates know what it takes to obtain the highest level of compensation for your injuries.
 Contact Schaffer & Associates today for a comprehensive evaluation of your potential claim.